Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 We’ve been in business since 2008 and have maintained a 100% profitable track record over more than a billion dollars in transaction volume.

-We’ve made our investors money in good times and bad, in bull markets and bear, and across multiple recessions.
-That’s because we know what works, and we put our investors first.
-We write articles like this one because we believe it is important to help educate current and potential investors about the more nuanced parts of how to invest in real estate
+We’ve made our investors money in good times and bad, in bull markets and bear markets, and across multiple recessions.
+That’s because we know what works and put our investors first.
+We write articles like this one because we believe it is essential to help educate current and potential investors about the more nuanced aspects of real estate investing

 We employ a diversified fund model, and our latest investment offering is structured using a European waterfall.
 We’ve even eliminated the sponsor catch-up tier because we focus on you.